 130 Years of Modern and Contemporary Art

-MELBOURNE WINTER MASTERPIECES 2018 The National Gallery of Victoria, in partnership with The Museum of Modern Art, New York, will present MoMA at NGV: 130 Years of Modern and Contemporary Art as the Melbourne Winter Masterpieces exhibition in 2018.
-MoMA at NGV will provide a unique survey of the Museum’s iconic collection.
-Consisting of approximately […]
+The National Gallery of Victoria, in partnership with The Museum of Modern Art, New York, presents MoMA at NGV: 130 Years of Modern and Contemporary Art as the 2018 Melbourne Winter Masterpieces exhibition.
+MoMA at NGV provides a unique survey of the Museum’s iconic collection.
+Consisting of over 200 key works, arranged chronologically into eight […]

 The You Beaut Country